25th Anniversary of The Hellenic Institute, Royal Holloway, University of London (1993-2018)

 The Warburg Institute, University of London, Classroom 2, Ground Floor, Woburn Square, London WC1H 0AB, Fridays 15:45-17:45

-The Seminar will resume its meetings to prepare a new annotated edition and translation of the Letters of George of Cyprus (later Ecumenical Patriarch Gregory II, 1283-1289).
+The Seminar has resumed its meetings preparing a new annotated edition and translation of the Letters of George of Cyprus (later Ecumenical Patriarch Gregory II, 1283-1289).
 Scholars and graduate students who are interested in Byzantine texts are welcome to participate.
 Please contact the co-convenors, Dr Charalambos Dendrinos and Dr Christopher Wright.

 For further information please see the Seminar webpage.